ROCm/rocm-install-on-linux/docs/reference/3rd-party-support-matrix.rst

 Deep learning
 ================================================

 ROCm releases support the most recent and two prior releases of PyTorch and TensorFlow.
-For TensorFlow the exact version follows the ``<TensorFlowVersion>.<ROCmVersionWithoutCommas>`` format.

 .. list-table::
     :header-rows: 1